Vecchia Gaussian Processes: on probabilistic and statistical properties: Proofs of the theorems and corollaries in Section

 \subsection{Proof of Theorem \ref{thm:adaptation}}

-We first prove a (nearly) nested property of the RKHS balls corresponding to Vecchia GPs $\hat{Z}^{\tau,s}$ in view of the scaling parameters $s$ and $\tau$.
-For the space scaling parameter $s$ the inclusions are strictly monotone and straightforward.
-However, for the time rescaling $\tau$ it is substantially more challenging.
+We first prove a (nearly) nested property of the RKHS balls corresponding to the Vecchia GPs $\hat{Z}^{\tau,s}$, with respect to the scaling parameters $s$ and $\tau$.
+For the space scaling parameter $s$, the inclusions are strictly monotone and straightforward.
+However, for the time rescaling $\tau$, the analysis is substantially more challenging.
 To begin with, let us denote the unit balls in the RKHS and the Banach space $(\mathcal{X}_n,\|\cdot\|_{n,\infty})$ by

 respectively.